Self-Directed IRA Prohibited Transactions

 Direct Prohibited Transaction

-Mark uses funds from his Self-Directed IRA to purchase an interest in an entity that his father owns.
+This is a transaction between a disqualified person and his/her retirement account.
+For example, Mark uses funds from his Self-Directed IRA to purchase an interest in an entity that his father owns.
+Do you see the problem with this investment?
 This transaction is between two disqualified persons (Mark, the IRA holder and his father, a lineal descendant).
 Furthermore, it personally benefits one of the disqualified persons.

 Self-Dealing Prohibited Transaction